Friday, January 27, 2023

 Online Classes

-Supplemental learning can help children struggling to keep up with their grade level, understand the material, and catch up.
-Supplemental learning can also help advanced children stay challenged and engaged by providing them with advanced material and accelerated instruction (click here for Online Tutoring).
+Supplemental learning can help children who are struggling to keep up with their grade level, understand material more deeply, and catch up on missed concepts.
+It can also help advanced students stay challenged and engaged by providing accelerated instruction and advanced material.

-Strengthen their subject knowledge as they master the content of a course
+• Strengthen subject knowledge and master course content

-Learn to work together to understand different perspectives, analyze critically, and apply new skills
+• Collaborate with peers to explore perspectives, think critically, and apply new skills

-Develop learning skills and study strategies that can be applied to other courses
+• Develop learning strategies that transfer to other courses

 Sunday, December 19, 2021